-We have audited the accompanying statements of financial condition, including the trust portfolio on pages A-7 through A-8, A-13 through A-14 and A-19 through A-20, of SmartTrust 498 (the "Trust") as of November 24, 2020, the initial date of deposit, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Trust as of November 24, 2020, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statements of financial condition, including the trust portfolio on pages A-7 through A-8 and A-13 through A-14, of SmartTrust 520 (the "Trust") as of May 25, 2021, the initial date of deposit, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Trust as of May 25, 2021, in conformity with accounting principles generally accepted in the United States of America.